M. Chapoutier - Hermitage Chante-Alouette 2021

 Wine rated (2022 guide) 92+/100

-Bottled just three weeks before this tasting, Hermitage Chante-Alouette Blanc 2021 is composed exclusively of Marsanne, aged 65% in demi-muids and the rest in stainless steel tanks.
-It's no match for the 2020 vintage, but don't let that put you off, as it has typical Hermitage character, with medium body, good balance, well-integrated acidity and a fine finish.
-It's still tight and slightly reserved (no doubt due to its recent bottling), but offers impressive aromas of stone fruit, quince and honeyed minerality, the purity and freshness of the vintage, and a fine finish.
-It should benefit from 2-4 years of cellaring, and drink well over the next 10-15 years.
+Bottled just three weeks before this tasting, the Hermitage Chante-Alouette Blanc 2021 is made exclusively from Marsanne grapes, 65% of which are aged in demi-muids and the rest in stainless steel vats.
+It does not match the 2020 vintage, but don't be discouraged, as it has a typical Hermitage character, with medium body, good balance, well-integrated acidity, and a beautiful finish.
+It is still tight and slightly reserved (no doubt due to its recent bottling), but offers impressive aromas of stone fruit, quince, and honeyed minerality, the purity and freshness of the vintage, and a beautiful finish.
+It should benefit from 2 to 4 years of aging and will drink beautifully over the next 10 to 15 years.